What Are Sweetbreads, and Why You Should Try Them?

-Let's get this first fact out of the way: sweetbreads are not sweet breads.
+Let’s get this first fact out of the way: sweetbreads are not sweet breads.
 Sweetbreads are considered offal, and sweet breads are, well, breads that are sweet.
+Sweetbreads are organ meat and they have a smooth texture, and a mild and creamy flavor.
 Knowing the difference will save you from an unwelcome surprise in either direction.

 But what are sweetbreads, and why do people eat them?
 Because they’re delicious!
 Here’s what they are and why you should be adventurous and try them.